-Looking at your ideal high school plan can help your plan for meeting not only basic graduation requirements, but also specific post-secondary program or occupational requirements.
+Looking at your ideal high school plan can help you plan for meeting not only basic graduation requirements, but also specific post-secondary program or occupational requirements.
 Be sure to read and understand the required courses for student's selected program(s).
 Many post-secondary institutions have different requirements than the minimum required for graduation.
 The table below lists the courses that the BC Ministry of Education offers in each area of study.
 Brooks Secondary School aims to offer a wide variety of these courses each year but are unable to offer all of them.
 Please refer to the corresponding section of the Course Handbook for the current year to determine which courses are available.

-Summary of Graduation Requirements: Dogwood Diploma Grade 10 Grade 11 Grade 12 Arts Education/ ADST Choose 4 credits at either Grade 10, 11 or 12 Arts Education Applied Design, Skills, and Technology (ADST) Career Education Required 8 credits in Career Education (Grade 10, 11 or 12)oCareer-Life EducationoCareer-Life Connections (including 30 hours of work experience or career-life exploration) Physical and Health Education Required 4 credit course: • Physical and Health Education 10 Indigenous Focused Required 4 Indigenous-focuse student's choice, the courses i pending on the school's offerings and 28 elective cre Minist Board, Indepe Extern Elective Grade 10: 2-5 electives Grade 11: 3-5 electives Grade 12: 6-8 electives • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • Total: 80 credits required for graduation at least 16 credits must be made at the Grade 12 level, including a required Grade 12 Language Arts course.
-Graduation Program Assessments Required for Graduation o Grade 10 Numeracyo Grade 10 Literacy Grade 12 Literacy
+Summary of Graduation Requirements: Dogwood Diploma Grade 10 Grade 11 Grade 12 Arts Education/ ADST Choose 4 credits at either Grade 10, 11 or 12 O Arts Education O Applied Design, Skills, and Technology (ADST) Career Education Required 8 credits in Career Education (Grade 10, 11 or 12) o Career-Life Education o Career-Life Connections (including 30 hours of work experience or career-life exploration) Physical and Health Education Required 4 credit course: O Physical and Health Education 10 Indigenous Focused